ldbc/ldbc_spb_bm_1.0_deprecated/readme.md

 operations that retrieve content according to various criteria.
 The aggregation queries define different "choke points", that is technical challenges that a standard RDF store must overcome thus giving opportunities for improvement regarding query optimization.

-The benchmark also tests conformance of RDF stores to the OWL2-RL rule-set.
+The benchmark also tests conformance for various rules inside the OWL2-RL rule-set.